LADY IN THE PEW

 And then—

 It was like being wrenched backward through a dream’s thin membrane, pulled out of a place where time had no weight and silence pressed like velvet.
-The nightmare bled away, fragment by fragment, until only the echo of it clung to his skin.
+The moment bled away, fragment by fragment, until only the thin mist of it clung to his skin.
 The pressure in the room shifted, an invisible hand lifting from his chest, and the atmosphere seemed to reset, as though reality itself exhaled.
+Like a jet reaching a sonic boom, but in reverse.

-The room lay in darkness, though the air held a stifling heat, dense and unmoving, thick enough to taste.
+The air held a stifling heat, dense and unmoving, thick enough to taste.
 His chest rose and fell in jagged bursts, lungs dragging at the stale weight of it.
 He felt as though he’d just broken the surface after being forced under too long, the burn of held breath still clawing at his ribs.

-Not because it was just a dream — but because even when it had been real, it hadn’t felt real.
+Not because it was just a dream—but because even when it had been real, it hadn’t felt real.
 That was the part that tore at him.
-The blurriness of it, the muffled voices, the smeared seconds.
 That strange, floating sense that he wasn’t in his own body but watching it all from just above, powerless to change the ending.
 It came back in loops that didn’t break, only bent into new shapes.

-He needed to do something before his brain finally snapped and the whole rotten mess came tumbling down.
-Three nights—no, four—without more than a doze-and-jolt, each one worse than the last, each one filled with the same stuttery fragments of dream and the same cold understanding waiting for him when he woke.
+He wasn’t just mentally, but physically drained as if these weren’t just nightmares but vampiric in nature.
+He needed to act now, before the line between real life and the phantoms in his head blurred for good—before his brain finally snapped and the whole rotten mess came tumbling down.
+Three nights without more than a doze-and-jolt, each one worse than the last, each one filled with the same stuttery fragments of dream and the same cold understanding waiting for him when he woke.
 His thoughts had begun to rattle like dice in a cup.
 That was the truth of it.
 He was becoming a man who talked to himself in the bathroom mirror just to fill the quiet, a man who forgot why he’d opened the fridge and stood there, door hanging wide, letting the cold pour out on his bare feet until the toes went numb.

-The therapist’s office was one of those modern glass-and-beige places tucked between a dental surgery and a title loan store, the sort of building you could drive by every day for a year without ever noticing.
+The office was one of those modern glass-and-beige places tucked between a dental surgery and a title loan store, the sort of building you could drive by every day for a year without ever noticing.
 Inside, the air was warm enough to make his skin prickle.
 A little water feature bubbled against one wall, meant to be soothing but sounding more like someone pissing into a bucket.
-He sat in a too-soft chair that wanted to swallow him whole, stared at a stack of magazines no one in their right mind would read—Better Homes & Gardens from three Christmases ago, a Time cover about an election already gathering dust in history’s corner.
+He sat in a too-soft chair that wanted to swallow him whole, stared at a stack of magazines no one in their right mind would read—Better Homes & Gardens from three Christmases ago, a Time cover about an election—democrats demoing their chances at victory—already gathering dust in history’s corner.

 When the therapist finally ushered him in, she had that gentle face they must teach in school—the one that says I’m safe, you can tell me anything—but her eyes kept flicking, just a little, to the dark marks of sleeplessness under his eyes.

-Keith sat down, sinking into the leather chair that was trying too hard to feel comforting.
+Keith sat down, sinking into the leather chair that was trying too hard to feel comforting—still a better job than the one in the lobby.
 The clock ticked loudly enough to make him wonder if it was part of some strategy.
-He kept his gaze on the bookshelf behind her, on the fake fern that hadn’t seen sunlight since the Clinton administration, anywhere but her face.
+He kept his gaze on the bookshelf behind her, on the fake fern that hadn’t seen sunlight since the Obama administration, anywhere but her face.

 "So," she began, flipping open her notepad, pen poised.
 "How have you been since our last talk?
 Especially… about your brother."